erikeldridge/erikeldridge.github.com/_posts/2013-08-30-event-logger-pattern.md

 An event format convention uniquely defines an event.
 The example code presented here only has a single event "impression", so it's easy to uniquely define.

-Generally, events will be associated with a session, so it would make sense to include a session id, but we could still use a simple string format: "<session id>:<event name>".
+Generally, events will be associated with a session, so it would make sense to include a session id, but we could still use a simple string format: "&lt;session id&gt;:&lt;event name&gt;".

 Elaborate event formats may require more structure to facilitate storage and processing.